-Pneumatic components are typically components of a pneumatic systems.
-What is pneumatic system?
-Pneumatic system is a branch of engineering that transmits powers using gas or compressed air, instead of liquid as in hydraulic.
+Pneumatic components are typically components of pneumatic systems.
+What is a pneumatic system?
+Pneumatic system is a branch of engineering that transmits power using gas or compressed air, instead of liquid as in hydraulic.

 Get to know the pneumatic components

-The pneumatic system include 4 basic working cells which are air source pre-treatment cells, air power source cells, air control cells and air actuator cell.
+The pneumatic system includes 4 basic working cells which are air source pre-treatment cells, airpower source cells, air control cells and air actuator cells.
 These fours cells are connected by fittings and hoses.

 Where Is Pneumatics usually Use?

 We are surrounded by pneumatic systems without realizing it.
-Below are some example:-
+Below are some examples:-

 – Pressure sensors are used to measure the pressure of gases or liquids.